Can a router finally stop us from doing the Wi‑Fi yoga (phone in one hand, router in the other)?

 What it offers

-The ZenWiFi XD4 Plus is ASUS’s budget‑friendly entry into full‑home Wi‑Fi 6 mesh.
+The ZenWiFi XD4 Plus is ASUS’s budget‑friendly entry into full‑home Wi‑Fi 6 mesh on routers.
 We like it for bedrooms, home offices, and smaller houses where you want improved signal without spending for multi‑gig hardware.
 For families switching from older Wi‑Fi 5 gear, it’s an affordable step up.

 Everyday features we used